dotnet/spa-templates/README.md

 At the moment, those are `Angular` and `React` templates.

 Besides these two templates, we also want this repo to serve as a knowledge-base for all community-owned SPA project templates out there.
-We expect to maintain that list in the `spaProjectTempltes.md` file.
+We expect to maintain that list in the `SpaProjectTempltes.md` file.
 If you know of any such project templates, which are popular, send us a PR with added information in that file, and we'll include it, it it meets the popularity bar.

 We try to keep the list of community owned SPA project templates up to date as well as want to make sure it is a good quality list for everyone to refer to.
-To keep the quality high, we have some requirements each proposed project template should comply to:
-- The project templates hould be available as a NuGet package
-- The number of downloads for the package should be above 5000
-- There should be at least three blog posts / articles referring to those packages

-We believe that these requirements will enable us to have a high quality list that the community will value and praise.
+For that, submissions will be evaluated by our team on case-by-case basis.

 ## How to propose a new SPA project template reference